SolraBizna/ars-emu/FICTION.md

 ## Memory<a name="memory">

 The ARS is commonly quoted as containing 30.5KB of "Work RAM".
 In practice, nearly a full 32KiB can be used.
 It also contains 64KiB of Video RAM, 256 bytes of Sprite State Memory, and 64 bytes of Sprite Attribute Memory.
+Cartridges could include extra RAM; the ARS DOS cartridge (see below) apparently included a SIMM slot allowing up to 1MiB of extra RAM.

 The console contains a simple bank-based memory mapper.
 Depending on the way the cartridge is wired, it gives access to between 1MiB and 8MiB of address space for cartridge data and hardware.